michaelalex94536/PyTorchProjects/1DLinearRegression/Readme.md

-In the "1DLinearRegression.ipynb" Jupyter Norebook, we solve for the slope m and $y$-intercept b in the equation
+In the "1DLinearRegression.ipynb" Jupyter Norebook, we solve for the slope $m$ and $y$-intercept b in the equation
 <br>
 <br>